atubbs/dotfiles/README.md

 things to install on an ubuntu box
 ==================================
-* git duplicity zsh python-paramiko subversion
+* git duplicity zsh python-paramiko subversion python-pygments